Blogs

 To use a dimmable bulb, the appropriate electrical equipment must be used in conjunction to ensure proper operation.

-What is the difference between dimmable & non-dimmable LED?
+What is the difference between dimmable & non-dimmable LEDs?

 When it comes to LED lights, customers can choose between dimmable and non-dimmable options.
 Depending on your light requirements, dimmable lights can be adjusted to meet high or low illumination levels.